-dnssec-keys entries can be configured with two keywords: static-key or initial-key.
-Keys configured with static-key are immutable, while keys configured with initial-key can be kept up to date automatically, without intervention from the resolver operator. (static-key keys are identical to keys configured using the deprecated trusted-keys statement.)
+Trust anchors configured with the static-key or static-ds anchor types are immutable, while keys configured with initial-key or initial-ds can be kept up to date automatically, without intervention from the resolver operator. (static-key keys are identical to keys configured using the deprecated trusted-keys statement.)

 Suppose, for example, that a zone's key-signing key was compromised, and the zone owner had to revoke and replace the key.
-A resolver which had the original key configured as a static-key would be unable to validate this zone any longer; it would reply with a SERVFAIL response code.
-This would continue until the resolver operator had updated the dnssec-keys statement with the new key.
+A resolver which had the original key configured using static-key or static-ds would be unable to validate this zone any longer; it would reply with a SERVFAIL response code.
+This would continue until the resolver operator had updated the trust-anchors statement with the new key.

-If, however, the trust anchor had been configured with initial-key instead, then the zone owner could add a "stand-by" key to their zone in advance. named would store the stand-by key, and when the original key was revoked, named would be able to transition smoothly to the new key.
+If, however, the trust anchor had been configured with initial-key or initial-ds instead, then the zone owner could add a "stand-by" key to their zone in advance. named would store the stand-by key, and when the original key was revoked, named would be able to transition smoothly to the new key.
 It would also recognize that the old key had been revoked, and cease using that key to validate answers, minimizing the damage that the compromised key could do.
 This is the process used to keep the ICANN root DNSSEC key up to date.

-Whereas static-key keys continue to be trusted until they are removed from named.conf, an initial-key is only trusted once: for as long as it takes to load the managed key database and start the RFC 5011 key maintenance process.
+Whereas static-key and static-ds trust anchors continue to be trusted until they are removed from named.conf, an initial-key or initial-ds is only trusted once: for as long as it takes to load the managed key database and start the RFC 5011 key maintenance process.